jonopowell/secret-scanner-tests/README.md

 # Todo
 Make a list of the requirements for each secret scanner
  - gitleaks
-   - Hooks the commit, but can scan the history
-   - Has specific features for AWS, looks for AWS secrets and credentials.
-   - Adds aditional options to the Git command
+   - Go application, builds itself in a docker container
  - git-secrets
+   - Bash Scripts
    - Hooks commit
+   - Specific features for AWS

  - talisman
+   - Go applications
    - Works by hooking commit, select between pre-push and pre-commit
    - Scans history (time?)
-   -

  - truffleHog
    - Standalone Python application, uses git, doesn't integrate with it.
    - Doesn't pick up obvious secrets (strings called password or secret)